 We don’t want to go nowhere.
 We want to go somewhere.
 So how do we do that?
 By saying sayonara to these 2 words.
 Here’s how:

+Step #2.
 Share How It Makes You Feel.

 Such as: “You always online shop and spend way too much money.”

-In this situation you’re telling your partner that they is exhibiting bad behavior but you’re not sharing how it affects you.
+In this situation you’re telling your partner that they are exhibiting bad behavior but you’re not sharing how it affects you.
 Instead, try: “I get nervous about our finances when I see how much you spend online shopping.”

 Or: “You never pick your wet towel off the floor after you shower!”